'After all these years, Baby John deserves the truth'

 “The report, when it came out, was very anti-women, not just anti-me, but anti-women, and I don’t think it showed any feeling at all.

-The December 6 memo, drafted by Mr Noonan's department, stated then Garda commissioner Larry Wren concluded that 'some aspects of the original criminal investigation were being concealed'.
+The December 6 memo, drafted by Mr Noonan's department, stated Garda commissioner Larry Wren concluded that "some aspects of the original criminal investigation were being concealed".

-It added: “Officers conducting the criminal investigation into the death of the Cahersiveen baby were grossly negligent in their handling of the case.”
+It added: “Officers conducting the criminal investigation into the death of the Caherciveen baby were grossly negligent in their handling of the case.”

 That formal apology had reiterated ones the then Taoiseach Leo Varadkar and acting Garda Commissioner Dónall Ó Cualáin in 2018.

-Superintendent Flor Murphy, who has led the cold case review in the case since 2018, revealed a viable DNA profile had been obtained from samples taken from Baby John in the course of the original investigation.
+Superintendent Flor Murphy, who has led the cold case review since 2018, revealed a viable DNA profile had been obtained from samples taken from Baby John in the course of the original investigation.

 This sample had, he told reporters in 2018, been examined and compared, and as a result of this analysis, he said gardaí could “conclusively state Ms Joanne Hayes is not the mother of Baby John”.

-“The baby was called Baby John and he is buried here in Cahersiveen.
+“The baby was called Baby John and he is buried here in Caherciveen.

 "Someone is Baby John’s mother.